 And say, “Tomorrow is Saint Crispian.

-“Tuesday in contrast is the reunion of old comrades at a Victory Banquet for Heroes.
+“Tuesday in contrast is the reunion of old comrades at a Victory Banquet.
 The roast beef of Olde England is served accompanied by the finest clarets.”

 “I’m glad to hear that!”